rust-lang/rust-by-example/examples/error/result/input.md

 * `Ok<T>`: An element `T` was found
 * `Err<E>`: An error was found with element `E`

-By convention, the expected outcome is “Ok” while the unexpected outcome is “Err”.
+By convention, the expected outcome is `Ok` while the unexpected outcome is `Err`.

 Like `Option`, `Result` has many methods associated with it. `unwrap()`, for example, either yields the element `T` or `panic`s.
 For case handling,